How To Apply

-Job postings will begin as early as September; check Western Connect on a regular basis for updated postings, and follow the application process outlined in each job description.
+Job postings will begin in early November; check Western Connect on a regular basis for updated postings, and follow the application process outlined in each job description.
 You will be notified by Careers & Experience if you have been selected for an interview.

 Students who secure an internship outside of the postings on Western Connect must contact the Internship Coordinator to ensure the position qualifies as a suitable internship (called “Direct Match”).